spectram/astrospectram/content/sideprojects/asmechapter.md

   description: How some students reshaped the typical Indian engineering education
     paradigm by utilizing ASME activities as anchors for getting involved in engineering.
+tagline: |
+  Bold proclamations that were
+  once buried deep.
+  Some fledgling saplings,
+  others full grown trees
 ---
 ### Background